kkazala/generator-rush-conventionalcommits/README.md

-# generator-rush-conventionalcommits
+# yo rush-conventionalcommits

 [![rush](https://img.shields.io/badge/rush-^5.66.2-brightgreen)](https://rushjs.io/)
 [![yeoman generator](https://img.shields.io/badge/yeoman--generator-5.6.1-brightgreen)](https://yeoman.io/generators/)

+> When publishing an NPM package, it is common practice to include a CHANGELOG.md file to inform your consumers about bug fixes, new features, and changed or removed functionality.
+Rush automates this using the rush change command.
+This command should be run once you are ready to merge your PR, after all your changes have been committed to the branch.
+It analyzes the changes in your branch and (when necessary) prompts you to write human-readable descriptions of your changes.
+[Authoring change logs](https://rushjs.io/pages/best_practices/change_logs/)

-Adds **support** for change file generation based on [conventional commits](https://conventionalcommits.org/) convention to rush monorepos.
+This generator adds **support** for change file generation based on [conventional commits](https://conventionalcommits.org/) convention.

 ![Example command results](assets/commandresults.png)